-1. Mobilization
+Mobilization

-a.
 Alert and Team Notifications

-If there is advanced notice (i.e., a hurricane), this phase will commence as soon as a disaster appears to be a credible threat to the City of Pompano Beach Beach.
-The CrowderGulf call-down list will be checked to verify accuracy.
-Field Project Managers and Field Supervisors will be advised to check email and voice mail at least twice a day, and additional communication devices and cell phones may be distributed to key personnel.
+If there is advanced notice (i.e., a hurricane), this phase will commence as soon as a disaster appears to be a credible threat to the City of Pompano Beach.
+The CrowderGulf sSupervisors will be advised to check e-mail and voice mail at least twice a day, and additional communication devices and cell phones may be distributed to key personnel.

-The CrowderGulf Director of Operations will assess the information received from the National Weather Service and in consultation with the City's Debris Manager will determine the necessity for a full notification action.
-If it is determined that notification is needed, he will direct activation of the CrowderGulf Calling Plan with stand-by instructions for individual contractors / subcontractors to be notified.
+The CrowderGulf Director of Operations will assess the information received from the National Weather Service and in consultation with the City of Pompano Beach's Debris Manager will determine the necessity for a full notification action.
+If it is determined that notification is needed, he will direct activation of the CrowderGulf Calling Plan with stand-by instructions for individual contractors/subcontractors to be notified.
 Specific individuals will be called and, in turn, they will call additional CrowderGulf employees in a rapid cascading manner.
 This list of calling assignments is kept current with no less than two exercises per year if not exercised for a legitimate activation preparation.

-b.
 Preparation